 “I learned from a young age to find a way to contribute, to help, the importance of discipline and hard work…and that life can be unfair.
 My early exposure to Catholicism introduced concepts of heaven, hell, good and evil into my mind.
 These impressions were often infused into images on my canvas.”

 JulieAnn started winning art contests in elementary school.
-She was accepted into the NY School of Visual Arts during her senior year of high school.
+She was accepted into the New York Academy of Art during her senior year of high school.
 This was quite an accomplishment given that she was diagnosed as being legally blind in one eye at the age of two.

 Although she aspired to be an artist from a very young age, it was not an option.
 Her parents insisted she get a degree with industry demand.
 This required a practical college degree.
 Accordingly, she focused her energy on Aerospace engineering 2.

 “Exploring the unknown, learning complex methods and creating structures provided a foundation for my work as an aerospace engineer and as an artist.
 There is a relentless desire to understand and navigate new terrains.“

 school demanded discipline, precision, and a consistently dynamic and engaged

 mind.
 JulieAnn was told multiple times

 that women lacked the intellectual capacity required for engineering.
 She excelled academically and eventually